MyLondon & MyWorld calendar shop

 Keep your loved ones safe - order here and we will send to them

 We are Cafe Art, a social enterprise initiative by and for people who have been affected by homelessness.
 Support our projects by ordering our beautiful calendars, cards and photographs for your friends and family today and we will send them to them directly.
 This year is very unusual but we can help you by making it easier.

 Thanks to the many people and organisations who supported the 30-day campaign which has ensured we can pay the basic costs.
-The £11,500 raised will pay for production costs, including paying the photographers, printing the calendars, cards and photographs, buying envelopes and covering shipping costs.
-The Stretch Goal amount will pay for a support website to help unite all the international photo projects.
+The £11,500 raised paid for production costs, including paying the photographers, printing the calendars, cards and photographs, buying envelopes and covering shipping costs.

 We must sell online to save lives

 This year we need to protect the health of our market and train station vendors.
 Covid-19 has caused a second lockdown in London in November and early December, so we need to sell the calendar online.

 Richard Fletcher in Spitalfields market.
 We normally sell most of our calendars in this market.
 This year we are protecting our vendors and pre-selling the calendars, greeting cards and photographs online from our online shop

 The main vendors and photographers who want to sell have been given codes to give to people they know and they will earn a percentage of the calendar and card sale income like they would in the markets.